w3f/polkadot-wiki/docs/learn/learn-governance.md

 referendum ending and, assuming the proposal was approved, the changes being enacted.

 Referenda is considered *baked* if it is closed and tallied.
 Again, assuming the proposal was approved, it would be scheduled for enactment.
-Referenda is considered *unbaked* if is pending an outcome, i.e. being voted on.
+Referenda is considered *unbaked* if it is pending an outcome, i.e. being voted on.

 For the first